Sky TV blames Covid, war as new box delayed

 It says staff trials will begin next week, but it now can't give any date for even the initial rollout to customers.

-The delay will be of keen interest to some 100,000 customers of Vodafone TV - who are being offered Sky's new box after the telco switches off its service in September (a Vodafone TV box all Sky channels plus apps).
+The delay will be of keen interest to about 100,000 customers of Vodafone TV, who are being offered Sky's new box after the telco switches off its service in September.

 Many customers will see it as a long-overdue refresh that adds features that have been available elsewhere for a good half-decade, but Sky says customers who want to stick with its existing decoder can do so.